10 Homework & Study Tips for Students with ADHD

-Helping Your Child Tackle ADD/ADHD and Homework
+Helping Your Child Tackle Homework

-Study Strategies for ADHD & ADD
+Study Strategies for Students with ADHD

 1. Create a homework-only space

-Children with ADD and ADHD can be easily distracted by their surroundings.
+Children with ADHD can be easily distracted by their surroundings.
 Find a comfortable place where your child can work with few distractions.
 Use this as a quiet study space away from noise and movement where your child can clear his or her mind and focus.

 Homework Tip: